pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Sequenced Item Mapper
 =====================

-The library has an object class ``SequencedItemMapper``, which is used to map between domain events and namedtuples.
+The library has an object class ``SequencedItemMapper``, which is used to map between namedtuples and domain events.

+The method ``to_sequenced_item()`` is used to convert domain events to sequenced items.

+The method ``from_sequenced_item()`` is used to convert sequenced items to domain events.

 A namedtuple class is passed to the sequenced item mapper using constructor arg ``sequenced_item_class``.
 The default value is ``SequencedItem``.

-The method ``to_sequenced_item()`` is used to convert domain events to sequenced items.

-The method ``from_sequenced_item()`` is used to convert sequenced items to domain events.